 The start of the third year meant that I could have another wander round the Sports Fair, and perhaps try out some additional martial arts on top of Zhuan Shu Kuan (or ZSK Chinese Kickboxing, if you prefer).
 Over the course of my BA, I had a go at capoeira, samurai jiu jitsu (currently operating under the name of Jitsu.
 See this thread for more on that organisation), aikido, wing tsun and escrima.
 I think all of those were in my third year, but some might have been in the second.
 Either way, I wasn’t too keen on any of them, so continued to just train in ZSK.

 By 2002, I was into the last months of my BA degree.
 I’d learned the lessons from second year, so worked much harder this time round.
-However, my Zhuan Shu Kuan training still suffered in third year – I think that must have been due to the BUNAC working holiday to Banff, Canada during the Summer, where I followed my girlfriend (who I had first met in a Zhuan Shu Kuan class at the end of 2000).
+However, my Zhuan Shu Kuan training still suffered in third year – I think that must have been due to the BUNAC working holiday to Banff, Canada during the Summer, where I followed a friend (who I had first met in a Zhuan Shu Kuan class at the end of 2000).
 The scheme started before the end of term, meaning my training was cut short.

 2002-2006: Broadening my Horizons ^

 My marks for the BA were good enough for me to apply for a Masters degree later the same year, again at Warwick.
-I had no wish to leave university just yet, as my gf was still there another year, and I also wanted to continue training in Zhuan Shu Kuan/ZSK Chinese Kickboxing: I’d made a number of friendships through the club over the preceding three years, making ZSK a major part of my social life.
+I had no wish to leave university just yet, as most of my friends were still there another year, and I also wanted to continue training in Zhuan Shu Kuan/ZSK Chinese Kickboxing: I’d made a number of friendships through the club over the preceding three years, making ZSK a major part of my social life.
 So, I returned to Warwick after Canada, renewed enthusiasm meaning that once again I was attending every session of ZSK I could make (although in the third term, I injured my ankle, which again cut my training short that academic year).
 It was at this time (specifically the 26th October 2002, according to my Tung-Fu join date) that I got into the geeky world of internet forums, which in turn sparked an interest in MMA, and by extension, grappling.

 I wasn’t ready for MMA yet, but on the advice of somebody from a forum, I decided to try and organise some groundwork sessions with a judo black belt friend of mine I knew from Zhuan Shu Kuan.
 We booked the activities room four or five times, where Mike ran me through some of the basic positions and a few submissions (I wish I'd taken notes, but I didn't get into that habit until a couple of years later).
 Towards the end of my Masters degree I had another opportunity to try the ground.
 One of the forums I posted at had a meeting in nearby Warwick (the University of Warwick, rather strangely, is actually located in Coventry.
 As ‘Coventry University’ already existed, the founders decided that Warwick would work as a name – the fact it sounded a lot posher no doubt helped), where I arrived late for the self-defence session with Dave Turton.
 He was followed by Andy Davis, an MMA instructor, but when it came to rolling, I wimped out of a fellow forum goer’s request to spar (something I was able to rectify three years later, when I met him again at the Midlands Throwdown).

-Having successfully completed my Masters, I moved down to Bristol to be near my gf, as well as save up some money for our round the world trip.
+Having successfully completed my Masters, I moved down to Bristol to be near my friends, as well as save up some money for our round the world trip.
 This meant that it was difficult to train in ZSK Chinese Kickboxing anymore, so I hardly went to any Zhuan Shu Kuan classes at all between the end of 2003 and the beginning of 2005.
 Unless I'm remembering incorrectly, it was during my Masters that I attended my last grading in ZSK - I passed, and became a brown belt.
 However, although I initially had a vague idea that I'd try for the black tag and then black belt at some point in the future, I pretty much lost any motivation to progress further up the rankings over the course of that year.
 This was compounded by my inability to take more than one class of ZSK a week, as I worked in London half the week.
 If I ever find myself able to train more frequently in ZSK and living near Warwick Uni, then I might get back to grading, but I'm not really interested in learning the traditional forms and fixed spars, which means it's unlikely.
 I did enjoy prancing around doing bad impressions of kung fu flicks, though. :D

 In Bristol, I had the opportunity to again try out some other martial arts clubs.
-First of all my gf and I popped down to a taekwondo class - a martial art which had taken a serious bashing in all the forums I frequented - in Kingswood, and it proved to pretty much fit what I’d read on the net (though I found it fairly enjoyable up until the ‘street style’ section: nice people).
+First of all a friend and I popped down to a taekwondo class - a martial art which had taken a serious bashing in all the forums I frequented - in Kingswood, and it proved to pretty much fit what I’d read on the net (though I found it fairly enjoyable up until the ‘street style’ section: nice people).
 Next up was the excellent wushu club run by Neil Genge, which I tried purely for acrobatics – attending about five classes, I was thrilled to finally manage a somersault and kip-up, although admittedly the sprung floor kinda helped.